akashacms/epub-guide/documents/1-introduction.html.md

     id: chapter1
 ---

-The last few years have seen an explosion in electronic books to where it's becoming mainstream.
+The last few years have seen an explosion in electronic books.
 Several large marketplaces exist for selling electronic books, and the rapidly growing number of eBook reading apps and devices is giving us all more choice than ever.
 It's given authors an opportunity to skip traditional book distribution channels, go more-or-less direct to the consumer, while making it easier to get started writing books.

 A key factor in this is the EPUB book publishing format.
 In its third version, EPUB3, it is a ZIP archive containing XHTML files along with images, CSS and metadata.
 By reusing open standards from the Web, we can reuse tools from the website publishing world to create EPUB publications.
 One "just" creates suitable XHTML, CSS and image files, keeping in mind certain limitations imposed by the EPUB model, and voila you have an electronic book.

 If only it were quite that simple.
-There are enough moving parts involved, that have to be exactly right, making good software tools are very helpful investment.
+There are several moving parts involved, with files that have to be perfectly constructed.
+Therefore good software tools are very helpful investment.
 The typical recommended tools are

 * Use a Word Processor like Microsoft Word, Libre Office, or Pages to create one or more documents.
 Then one either uploads the Word file directly to the Kindle, or else one export the document to HTML and does further processing.
 * Use a special purpose E-Book editing application like Vellum